reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ### How React verifies that your Effect can re-synchronize {/*how-react-verifies-that-your-effect-can-re-synchronize*/}

 Here is a live example that you can play with.
-Press "Open chat" to mount the `ChatRoom` component:
+Press "Open chat" to mount the `ChatRoom` Component:

 <Sandpack>